-Join the Water Institute for an interactive event exploring what water means to different people, its true value, and how we can better protect this vital resource together.
+Join the Water Institute for a virtual event exploring what water means to different people, its true value, and how we can better protect this vital resource together.

-The workshop will be followed by a presentation from Ogamauh annag qwe (Sue Chiblow), Crane Clan and raised in Garden First Nation, who has worked extensively with First Nation communities for the last 30 years in environmental related fields, who will share knowledge on Anishinaabek N’bi pedagogies that we are water, water is life, water has a spirit, water is medicine, and is the lifeblood of Mother Earth.
-Her presentation will contrast Anishinaabek worldview to mainstream society’s worldview, exploring women’s roles and responsibilities in water governance.
+This presentation will share knowledge on Anishinaabek N’bi pedagogies that we are water, water is life, water has a spirit, water is medicine, and is the lifeblood of Mother Earth.
+Everything starts with spirit as reciprocity to our responsibility in our relationships with N’bi.
+The presentation will contrast Anishinaabek worldview to mainstream society’s worldview, exploring women’s roles and responsibilities in water governance.

 This session is supported by the RBC Foundation